JodyVanden/guard-standardrb/README.md

 This guard is bases on the gem `standardrb`, you can find more information about it https://github.com/testdouble/standard

 StandardRB is essentially a wrapper on top of RuboCop, but enforce code convention without much configuration possible.
-This plugin will run with your guard while you modify your code and output any code conventions erros
+This plugin will run with your guard while you modify your code and output any code conventions errors in the terminal.

 More Information about StandardRb:
 The beauty of Ruby Standard Style is that it's simple.
 No one wants to maintain multiple hundred-line style configuration files for every module/project they work on.
 Enough of this madness!